lesterlimjj/tp/docs/UserGuide.md

 <br>![addPersonAfter](images/CS2103UG/addPersonAfter.png)

 #### Listing all persons: `listPerson`
-Shows a list of all persons in the matchEstate .
+Shows a list of all persons in the MatchEstate .

 Format: `listPerson`